-- 1 Costs include purchase price and installation - 2 For reference costs, the costs of two such meters are allowed if multiple pipes deliver the thermal energy to the unit or their location is unknown - 3 "Allocation service": a service delivering consumption-based cost allocation and responding to any queries from final customers on the correctness of invoiced amounts promptly and fully.
-"Information service": consumption information service.
+- 1 Costs include purchase price and installation, and are limited to those necessary given the heating or other thermal energy system is properly set up and maintained19. - 2 For reference costs, the costs of two such meters are allowed if multiple pipes deliver the thermal energy to the unit or their location is unknown. - "Allocation service": a service delivering consumption-based cost allocation and responding to any queries from final customers on the correctness of invoiced amounts promptly and fully.
+"Information service": consumption information service. - CE06 where usable radiator valves are not installed, to allow one third20 of the additional cost of installation of modern valves on radiators to be included under CE05 above and to include under BA07 above an equal amount to account for the additional benefits of comfort and energy saving21.